 HMS Ardent (Motto: Through fire and water) was a Royal Navy Type 21 frigate.
-Built by Yarrow Shipbuilders Ltd, Glasgow, Scotland and launched by the Duchess of Gloucester in May 1975.
+Built by Yarrow Shipbuilders Ltd, Glasgow, Scotland and launched by the HRN the Duchess of Gloucester, GCVO on the 9 May 1975.

 On 19 April 1982, HMS Ardent sailed from Devonport, Plymouth for the Falkland Islands.
 On route, she escorted taskforce ships that had left late, on their way to Ascension Island, arriving on 3 May and sailing on the morning of the 7 May as part as the amphibious task force.
 On 21 May 1982, whilst lying in Falkland Sound and supporting Operation Sutton by bombarding the Argentine airstrip at Goose Green, Ardent was attacked by at least three waves of Argentine aircraft.